ricko2001/Genealogy-scripts/RM -Test external files/doc/ReadMe.txt

 Works with RootsMagic v7 through v10

-.exe file version
-       Windows 64bit only.
-Tested with Window 11.

-.py file version
 Tested with Python for Windows v3.12 & 3.13   64bit
 The py file has not been tested on MacOS but could probably be easily modified to work on MacOS with Python version 3 installed.

 =========================================================================DIV80==